yyalexlee/EastAsiaClimateExtremes/README.md

-**Why important?** Affecting human life (health and economics)
+**Why important?** Affecting human life (health and economics) suggesting climate disasters happened during recent few years in terms of heat and wet condition particularly over East Asia region? adding fatality and economic loss information.
+And any issues in application sectors like further data request and so forth…

 **What?** Type of atmospheric and oceanic climate extremes?
   - ***Definition*** of extreme phenomena